A brown-bag discussion for faculty, instructors, and staff

-The CSME Exchange provides an informal opportunity for math and science faculty to discuss current issues in undergraduate education.
+The CSME Exchange provides an informal opportunity to discuss current issues in undergraduate education.
 Exchange discussions explore best practices, current challenges, and cross-departmental coordination and collaboration.
-Faculty, staff, and graduate students from all departments are welcome to participate.
+Faculty, staff, post-docs and graduate students from all departments are welcome to participate.

-While CSME coordinates the Exchange, the topics and content are driven by participating faculty and instructors.
+While CSME coordinates the Exchange, the topics and content are driven by participants.
 Exchanges may follow a variety of formats, such as formal presentations, workshops, book/journal discussions, and informal roundtable discussions.
 Although Exchanges are generally led by UofU faculty/instructors, guest speakers from outside institutions are welcome.

 To submit a topic for a future Exchange, or to volunteer to lead an Exchange, contact email@example.com or call 801-585-3878.
 If you would like to receive notification of future Exchanges, join our email list.